Social Order Maintenance Act

 The appeal against a ruling made by a summary court shall be filed within five days following the delivery of the ruling document.

-The appeal shall be filed along with reasons in writing to the summary court.
+The appeal shall be filed in writing along with reasons to the summary court.

 Article 60